 Generally, landlords are responsible for providing a safe place to live, while tenants are responsible for paying rent and not destroying the property.

 One of the most important rights for tenants is to have the landlord keep the premises in habitable condition.
 This does not mean that a landlord has to clean up after you.
 However, it does mean that you have the right to live in a place that is not falling apart.
 This may include dangerous hazards, like infestations, holes in the floors or walls, exposed electrical, or a broken furnace in the winter.
 Non-working cable television or out-of-date appliances typically do not make a rental uninhabitable, unless there is a dangerous condition associated with them, such as a gas leak.

 If you, the tenant, damage the property beyond normal wear and tear, the landlord can charge you for the cost of repairs.
-To protect your security deposit, you should make a careful inspection of the premises as soon as (or before) you agree to the Lease.
-By taking careful note of existing imperfections, you can avoid being held liable for them when you leave the premises.
+To protect your security deposit, you may want to conduct a careful inspection of the premises before you sign a Lease Agreement or move in.
+By taking careful note of existing imperfections, you can avoid being responsible for them when you move out.